alex-franz/cse15l-lab-reports/lab2.md

 ![ls key on local](https://github.com/alex-franz/cse15l-lab-reports/assets/146875191/f5a04613-1cf0-4e3e-bae1-f0130d9e9d16)

-In this screenshot, we can see using ls, the path of my private ssh key would be C:/Users/afran/.ssh/id_rsa
+In this screenshot, we can see using ls, the path of my private ssh key would be C:/Users/afran/.ssh/id_rsa.pub

 ![ls ssh keys on ieng6](https://github.com/alex-franz/cse15l-lab-reports/assets/146875191/d67462f8-c758-4b05-a996-af4de0f83aa7)

 On ieng6, I navigated to ~/.ssh and ls to the keys.
-The path to the key would be ~/.ssh/id_rsa.
+The path to my public key on ieng6 would be ~/.ssh/id_rsa.

 ![image](https://github.com/alex-franz/cse15l-lab-reports/assets/146875191/67e9772e-2650-4ced-8b26-3c6aba859205)